Mount Sinai Health System Hospital Campuses: Mount Sinai Beth Israel • Mount Sinai Beth Israel Brooklyn • The Mount Sinai Hospital

 |About the Department | Find A Doctor | Contact Us ||

 Common Urologic Conditions

 Robotic Prostate Surgery (Prostate Removal)

-The Sol and Margaret Berger Department of Urology at Beth Israel Medical Center in New York City has continued in its role as a pioneer in using groundbreaking technology to provide superior outcomes for its patients.
+The Sol and Margaret Berger Department of Urology at Mount Sinai Beth Israel in New York City has continued in its role as a pioneer in using groundbreaking technology to provide superior outcomes for its patients.
 In 2001, the prostate cancer team within the Berger Department of Urology at Beth Israel performed the first robotic radical prostatectomy in Manhattan using minimally invasive robotic surgery.

 The Da Vinci Surgical System, by Intuitive Surgical, Inc., is state-of-the-art

 technology and consists of two primary components: the surgeons viewing

 and control console and the surgical arm units that position and maneuver